First and second quantized digital quantum simulations of bosonic systems: Resource comparisons

-For a large $N=100$ system, this gives $3.9, 5.0, 5.4$ for $k=1,2,3$, respectively, which means a ($d-1$) truncation of 3 or 4.
-For a moderate $N=10$ number of particles, $d=1.9, 2.3, 2.4$ which means a truncation of the first (hardcore bosons) or second order.
-Therefore, in practice, it is not possible to get accurate results with the same number of resources, in particular for models that do not have strong on-site repulsion terms.
+which is also the limit of the CNOT expression as $k \rightarrow \infty$.
+For a large $N=100$ system, this gives $3.9, 5.0, 5.4,6$ for $k=1,2,3$ and the $k$-independent d, respectively, which means a ($d-1$) truncation of $N_\text{max}=3,4,5$.
+For a moderate $N=10$ number of particles, $d=1.9, 2.3, 2.4,2.6$ which means a truncation of $N_\text{max}=1$ (hardcore bosons) or $N_\text{max}=2$ if we allow for using slightly more resources.
+For the simple BHM and $U=2J$ exact diagonalization for $N=10,M=11$ results in a ground state energy of $-14.28J$.
+Hardcore bosons physically correspond to $U/J=\infty$ and have the same spectrum as free fermions with the ground state energy given by $-2J$.
+Although this is strictly required for equivalent resource use for $N=10$, it is clear that this truncation is not physical, so we consider diagonalization in the restricted basis $N_\text{max}=2$ which results in $-13.01J$, which is still quite wrong.
+In practice, it is therefore not possible to get accurate results with the same number of resources, in particular for models that do not have strong on-site repulsion terms.

 Due to the particle exchange symmetry in the first quantized mapping, it is sufficient to measure the expectation value for an arbitrary particle register $ \langle |\alpha , l\rangle \langle \alpha,m | \rangle$ for the $1$-RDM, while the $2$-RDM requires measurement of $\langle |\alpha,k\rangle | \beta,l \rangle \langle \beta,m | \langle \alpha, n | \rangle$ for two arbitrary registers (one arbitrary register $\alpha=\beta$ and one arbitrary register $\alpha \neq \beta$).
 Similar considerations are valid for higher-order $k$-RDMs.
 However, this is less robust against errors and a measurement can be carried out on all registers in parallel using a similar number of measurements because Pauli operators in different particle registers always commute.
 The second quantized mappings similarly allow the measurement of creation/annihilation operators at different sites to be done in parallel, resulting in a small number of successive measurements.
 The $k$-RDM ODTs results in $2^{2k}$ BWCP groups for the U1Q mapping and $4^{2k}$ BWCP groups for the U2Q mapping, such that the number of groups in the U1Q is a factor of $(2)^{2k}$ less.